 Assume FEMA has advertised for contract bids to implement a prototype for this network-based application.
-Your team must submit a design proposal for the Medical Examiner Client/Server system which includes a Disaster IDentification database.
+Your team, seeking to win the FEMA bid, must submit a design proposal for the Disaster Victim Client/Server system which includes a prototype Disaster Victim Location database.

-The prototype DID database handles a maximum of 100 body entries and can be implemented using SQL or simply as an in-memory data structure that gets uploaded when the server starts.
-The medical examiner disaster application supports two classes of clients: authorized clients that have the capability to input information about bodies recovered after a disaster that is sent to the DID database on the server and query clients that enable any member of the public to create an account and remotely query the DID database to retrieve current information about bodies recovered from a specific disaster and to indicate that they have a missing relative whose picture they may upload.
+The prototype DVL database handles a maximum of 100 disaster victim entries and can be implemented using SQL or simply as an in-memory data structure that gets uploaded when the server starts.
+The disaster victim application supports two classes of clients: FEMA-authorized clients that have the capability to input information about victims (both dead and live) recovered after a disaster into the DVL database on the server and authorized query clients that enable any member of the public to create an account and remotely query the DVL database to retrieve current information about possible disaster victims.
 You should use the following specifics to define the sizes of these required database fields:

-id_number is a 9-digit identification number. first_name is a non-blank ASCII string with maximum length of 15 characters. last_name is a non-blank ASCII string with maximum length of 20 characters. location is a ASCII string with maximum length of 36 chaaracters.
+id_number is a 9-digit identification number.

+first_name is a non-blank ASCII string with maximum length of 15 characters. last_name is a non-blank ASCII string with maximum length of 18 characters.

+location is a ASCII string with maximum length of 36 characters.

-Your team will need other database fields depending on the functional specified in your design report.
+Your team will need other database fields depending on the functionality specified in your design report.